Exact Clustering in Tensor Block Model: Statistical Optimality and Computational Limit: Proofs of Main Results

-Here $C,c_1,c_2$ are some constants.
+Here $C,c_1,c_2$ are some universal constants.
 In Step 5 we will verify that above conditions \eqref{hpc-1-1}-\eqref{hpc-3} hold with high probability under our assumptions.

-Note that we only need to prove the error contraction inequality for the first mode while the others will follow in the same way.
+Note that we only need to prove the error contraction inequality for the first mode and the others follow in the same way.
 For the simplicity of presentation, we omit the sub-subscripts of $\W_1^{(t)}, \V_1^{(t)}, \S_1, \Y_1, \E_1$, etc.

-Now we present several technical Lemmas which will be used throughout the proof.
+Now we present several technical lemmas which will be used throughout the proof.

-The first Lemma quantifies the cluster sizes of $z_k^{(t)}$ at each iteration and the spectra of the (weighted) membership matrices. \begin{Lemma} Suppose \eqref{hpc-3} holds.
+The first lemma quantifies the cluster sizes of $z_k^{(t)}$ at each iteration and the spectra of the (weighted) membership matrices. \begin{Lemma} Suppose \eqref{hpc-3} holds.
 Then, for any $k \in [d]$, $a \in [r_k]$, we have $cr_k/p_k \leq \left|j \in [p_k]: (z_k^{(t)})_j = a\right| \leq Cr_k/p_k$.
 Moreover,